OctopusDeploy/blog/blog/2022-q3/different-types-of-tests/index.md

 ## Manual and automated tests

 Software tests can be manual or automatic.
-A person carries out a manual test to click through an application and find bugs.
-Automated tests are scripted in advance and executed by a machine.
-Automated tests compare an expected result with the actual result.
+If you've ever used and application on your device and reported a bug, you've carried out a manual test.
+Automated tests are scripted in advance and executed by a machine, they compare an expected result with the actual result.
 Both methods of testing have their place in a software application.
 A manual test is much slower and requires an environment for the tester.
 As developers must write automated tests in advance, the errors found in manual testing can inform and turn into automated tests to strengthen the test suite.
 Manual tests are suitable for cases where opinion and nuance play a role, such as UX or user experience.
 There is no pre-determined result for an automated test to check in these cases.

 Automated tests are near-instant and execute in the hundreds or thousands at runtime.
 Automated tests check for functionality and ensure that every line of code and feature works as intended.
-In a DevOps process, automated tests enable continuous delivery.
-Automated tests will have a rating of test coverage.
-When developers add new features to a release, developers can run the tests to identify whether test coverage has decreased.
-Developers can pinpoint where tests fail to identify bugs for the new release.
+In a DevOps process, automated tests enable continuous delivery by giving a test coverage of the application.
+If you wanted to set up your application with a test coverage, you would install automated tests to test every component of the application.
+When you add new features to a release, you can run the tests to identify whether test coverage has decreased.
+You can use the results of the tests to identify bugs for the new release.
 Automated tests complement a continuous delivery DevOps strategy.
 The more tests are automated, the faster an application can iterate and cycle through the DevOps loop of building, testing, and releasing.

 ## Functional and non-functional tests